soldate/mini-bitcoin/README.md

 Bitcoin is centralized in a few big miners and few developers.

-Bitcoin support is done by fake libertarians, blinded by easy money.

-Nick, Roger and Craig are just a few more traitors of libertarian movement.

 Join us.
 Fork this.
 Create your own cryptocurrency.
 Freedom!

 Bitcoin White-paper: https://bitcoin.org/bitcoin.pdf